codibre/fluent-iterable/docs/interfaces/_types_.fluentasynciterable.md

 ▸ **hasExactly**(`expectedNumber`: number): *Promise‹boolean›*

 Checks if the number of elements of the iterable is equal to the threshold using a projection.
-This is a resolving operation, will cause a loop with up to threshold + 1 iterations through the elements.
+This is a partial resolving operation, will cause a partial or - if needed - a full loop through the elements of the iterable.

 **Parameters:**